The conjugate locus on convex surfaces: Abstract

 \section{Abstract}

 The conjugate locus of a point on a surface is the envelope of geodesics emanating radially from that point.
-In this paper we show that the conjugate locus of generic points on convex surfaces satisfy a simple relationship between the rotation index and the number of cusps.
+In this paper we show that the conjugate loci of generic points on convex surfaces satisfy a simple relationship between the rotation index and the number of cusps.
 As a consequence we prove the `vierspitzensatz': the conjugate locus of a generic point on a convex surface must have at least four cusps.
-Along the way we prove certain results about evolutes in the plane and we extend the discussion to the existence of `smooth loops' and geodesic curvature.\keywords{geodesic \and conjugate locus \and Jacobi field \and rotation index \and evolute \and convex}
+Along the way we prove certain results about evolutes in the plane and geodesic curvature.
+(Note: this is a corrected version of the original paper, see comment on page 5 and Appendix B).